OpenQASM 3 and Qiskit Interoperability

 import cirq

-# Export from Qiskit as QASM 2 if targeting Cirq
+# Export from Qiskit as QASM 2 for the most reliable path

 from qiskit import qasm2